boomdraw/laravel-helpers/README.md

 php artisan helpers:clear
 ```

-Run ide-helper:generate, ide-helper:meta and ide-helper:models --nowrite at once
+Run `ide-helper:generate`, `ide-helper:meta` and `ide-helper:models --nowrite` at once.
-To run this command you should install barryvdh/laravel-ide-helper and doctrine/dbal first!

 ```bash
 php artisan ide-helper:all
 ```
+To run this command you should install `barryvdh/laravel-ide-helper` and `doctrine/dbal` first!

 Generate helper class with facade in your project
 ```bash